hashbangcode/vlad/README.md

 To install Ansible use the following commands:

+(Optional) First check prerequisite python packages are installed:

+    sudo pip install paramiko PyYAML jinja2 httplib2 markupsafe

+Then:

     sudo easy_install pip
     sudo pip install ansible

-You may have to install some prerequisite python packages first:

-    sudo pip install paramiko PyYAML jinja2 httplib2 markupsafe

 Vagrant 1.4+ comes with the Ansible provisioning tool included so there is no need to install extra plugins.

-You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests, which speeds up reprovisioning.
+You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests, which speeds up reprovisioning:

     vagrant plugin install vagrant-cachier

-To support deprovisioning you also need to install the Vagrant Triggers plugin.
+To support deprovisioning you also need to install the Vagrant Triggers plugin:

+    vagrant plugin install vagrant-triggers

 If you already have the needed elements then you can get started.